Badgerati/Pode.Web/docs/Tutorials/Outputs/Accordion.md

 # Accordion

-This page details the available output actions available to control an Accordion layout.
+This page details the output actions available to control an Accordion layout.

 ## Move